Admissions

 Prospective Students

-Do you want to learn with like-minded students and from faculty who want to strengthen, not undermine, your intellect and faith?
+Do you want to study the great works and traditions of Western civilization with professors who seek to strengthen, not undermine, your intellect and faith?

-Click here to register with us to stay connected, speak with faculty, and learn about applying.
+Register with us to stay connected, speak with faculty, and learn more about the admissions process.

 HOW TO APPLY